xster/flutter-wiki/Desktop-shells.md

 ### `create`

-Currently, macOS is the only desktop platform supported by `flutter create`.
-For Windows and Linux, the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding) has simple runners for each desktop platform that work with the `flutter` tool's in-progress desktop support, which you can add to your own project.
-See the READMEs there for details.
+Support for `create` currently varies by platform:
+- macOS: Fully supported.
+- Windows: Not yet implemented.
+For now, you can get a Windows runner from the [flutter-desktop-embedding project](https://github.com/google/flutter-desktop-embedding/blob/master/example/README.md#adapting-for-another-project).
+- Linux: Working, but not yet stabilized.
+After Flutter updates, you may need to delete and re-create the `linux` directory.

 ### `run` and `build`

 `flutter run` and `flutter build` are supported on all desktop platforms once you have added the necessary platform directory to your project (see `create` above).
-Breaking changes are still common on Windows and Linux however, so you should expect to need to get the latest runners from flutter-desktop-embedding after any Flutter update.
+Breaking changes are still common on Windows and Linux however, so as noted above you should expect to need to re-create after any Flutter update to avoid build failures.

 Only debug mode is currently supported for Windows and Linux.